AI-14-cmd/Sentinel_2-Project/README.md

 This project analyzes Sentinel-2 satellite data to perform forest classification.
 It calculates the Normalized Difference Vegetation Index (NDVI) to classify forest cover, generates a report and a visualization of the results, and can be run both as a command-line tool and as a web application.

+This project also includes a separate web application in the `Sentinel_2 web page` directory, and a collection of scripts for interacting with the Sentinel API in the `Sentinel_api` directory.

 ## Features

 *   **Data Loading**: Loads Sentinel-2 bands from Google Earth Engine.